Frequently Asked Questions

 Do Cloth Nappies leak?

-Real Nappies do not leak when put on correctly.
+Real Nappies do NOT leak when put on correctly and if they have enough absorbency.
+Leaks are often a result of a saturated nappy or incorrect fit.
 Follow our tips for maximum absorbency:

-- Ensure you use the correct size for your baby.
+- Ensure you use the correct size nappy for your baby.

 - Ensure there are no gaps around the leg holes.